-I don’t remember a time that I ever loved living in my home town in Florida.
+I don’t remember a time that I ever loved living in my hometown in Florida.
 Sure I had good memories – a ton of them.
-But, never because it was an awesome place to live.
-I was never a beach person (not that type of beach at least).
+But that was never because it was an awesome place to live.
+I was never a beach person (not that type of beach, at least).
 And the bar scene (the main source of fun in that city for adults) wasn’t for me.

-Nothing ever stood out to me as worth sticking around for.
+Nothing ever stood out to me about that specific place as worth sticking around for.
 Not to mention, the too-hot weather in the summer and too-cold (surprising, I know) month of winter that didn’t even bother to produce snow.
 I don’t like to use this word, but I hated it.